Discover hidden gems in the area around Myrkdalen and Flåm

 10. Holo and Vetle Grungen

-Another great walk starts before you’ve arrived at the Vikafjell Plateau, 10 minutes’ drive or 6 km by bike from the Myrkdalen Hotel.
-From the farms in Holo, you go up the marked path at Grungagjelet and along Vetla Grungavatnet until you arrive at the little farm of Vetle Grungen.
+Another nice walk starts just before you start on the hairpin turns towards the Vikafjell mountain plateau, approx. 10 minutes’ drive or 6 km by bike from Myrkdalen Hotel.
+From the mountain farms in Holo, you follow the marked trail up Grungagjelet towards Vetla Grungavatnet lake until you reach the small mountain farm of Vetle Grungen.
 Don’t forget a packed lunch and your swimming costume!
-Families with children over 12 can join in with

 11. The Royal Postal Road from Styvi